 Guideline Statement 2

-Clinicians should counsel patients regarding the risk of sexual arousal incontinence and climacturia following radical prostatectomy.
+Clinicians should counsel patients regarding the risk of sexual arousal incontinence and climacturia following localized prostate cancer treatment.
 (Strong Recommendation; Evidence Level: Grade B)

 Discussion